Emchi24/Encrypter/encrypter/README.md

 - The private key is encrypted using a master key from the `.env` file
 - Only encrypted versions of private keys are stored in the database
 - Public keys are stored in PEM format

+### Other
+- All temporary files are automatically deleted after operations
+- All user passwords are hashed using Werkzeug's security features

 ## Installation (for Debian based Linux versions)